jsborjesson/passwords/source/06-Discussion.md

 Perhaps this question should have had more alternatives, or even have been divided into multiple questions.

+Since almost half of participants find it difficult to keep track of their passwords, I think it is fair to say that there is not a right way to do it that is immediately obvious.
+If a person does not wish to spend any time reflecting on how safe their passwords are, there is no simple right way to do it - I believe this is a problem with the technology.
+For those who are willing to spend some extra time on this, there are lots of alternatives to choose from, there are many different password managers out there (1Password, LastPass, KeePass, Clipperz, to name a few) that all make this easier, I have tried multiple alternatives myself, but I would not describe any of them as a simple and obvious solution - I did have to spend some time both deciding on which was the right fit for me, and then learning to use that tool.
+Indicated by how many people who finds it difficult today is that I'm not alone in my struggle to solve this problem.

 ### Further studies

 I'm not completely happy with the questions that I used in the survey, if I were to do it again I